mlan/docker-postfix-amavis/README.md

 `LOG_LEVEL` takes valued from 0 to 5 and `SA_DEBUG` is either 1 (activated) or 0 (deactivated).
 Note that these messages will only appear in the log if `SYSLOG_LEVEL` is 7 (debug).

 # Knowledge base

+Here some topics relevant for arranging a mail server are presented.

 ## DNS records